Elaine Handley

 no matter how glossy

-must be clean and dry
+must be clean and drywaxed cardboard lighters

 branches with empty pockets